DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Ablation Experiments

 \textbf{Effect of Symmetric Keypoints on Pose Estimation.} This experiment evaluates the impact of the proposed symmetric keypoint framework described in Sec.~\ref{sec:Symmetric Keypoints} on 6DoF pose estimation for objects with rotational symmetries.
 We compare the pose estimation results on the symmetric eggbox (from LM-O) and bowl (from YCB-V) objects, using the ADD-S and AR metrics.
 For each object, the keypoints were selected using either KeyGNet~\cite{wu2024keygnet} or our symmetric keypoint framework.

 Table~\ref{tab:keygnet_obb_performance} shows that our symmetric keypoints consistently improve performance.
-On eggbox, ADD-S increases from 86.5\% to 92.0\% (w/o ICP) and 97.8\% to 98.6\% (w/ ICP), while AR improves from 0.544 to 0.691.
-Similarly, bowl sees an increase in ADD-S from 88.8\% to 99.56\% (w/o ICP) and 97.9\% to 100.0\% (w/ ICP), with AR rising from 0.715 to 0.893.
-The YCB-V wood block shows further improvement, with ADD-S increasing from 99.5\% to 100.0\% (w/o ICP) and maintaining 100.0\% (w/ ICP), while AR improves from 0.964 to 0.988 when using our symmetric keypoints.
+On eggbox, ADD-S increases from 97.8\% to 98.6\%, while AR improves from 0.544 to 0.691.
+Similarly, bowl sees an increase in ADD-S from 97.9\% to 100.0\%, with AR rising from 0.715 to 0.893.
+The YCB-V wood block shows further improvement, as AR improves from 0.964 to 0.988 when using our symmetric keypoints with ADD-S maintaining 100.0\%.
 These results demonstrate that explicitly enforcing the proposed symmetric keypoint framework reduces regression ambiguities and improves pose estimation accuracy for symmetric objects.
 This is especially evident from the improvement in the $AR$ scores, which is more discriminating than the coarser ADD(-S) metric.